armory/docs-cdaas/content/en/deployment/kubernetes/hpa.md

 ---
-title: Horizontal Pod Autoscaling in CD-as-a-Service
+title: Use Horizontal Pod Autoscaling in CD-as-a-Service
-linktitle: HPA
+linktitle: Horizontal Pod Autoscaling
-weight: 10
 description: >
  Learn how CD-as-a-Service handles Kubernetes Horizontal Pod Autoscaling during deployments.
 categories: ["Horizontal Pods Autoscaling", "Features", "Concepts"]
 tags: ["Deploy Strategy", "Canary", "Blue/Green", "Kubernetes"]
 ---

-## Horizontal Pod Autoscaler overview
+## HorizontalPodAutoscaler overview

 As per [Kubernetes Docs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), a HorizontalPodAutoscaler (HPA) automatically updates a workload resource (such as a Deployment or StatefulSet), with the aim of automatically scaling the workload to match demand.
 Horizontal scaling means that the response to increased load is to deploy more Pods.
 This is typically done by creating a HorizontalPodAutoScaler Kubernetes resource.